 - Shelf – 1 x 18 cm x 6 cm x 2 cm (7″ x 2.5″ x 7/8″)

 - Outside Top – 1 x 18 cm x 2 cm x 2 cm (7″ x 7/8″ x 7/8″)

 - Sides – 2 x 34.5 cm x 2 cm x 2 cm (13.5″ x 7/8″ x 7/8″)

 The next step is optional, but it does create a cleaner finish on the washboard.
 Measure 6 cm (2 2/8″) from the top of each of the side pieces and cut a slit that’s 14 cm (5.5″) long.
 Cut a slit all the way across the inside top and the side of the skirt.
 I’m hoping the photo below explains it better than I can in words.
 If not please let me know in the comments below.
 The slit helps hold the rippled piece of the tin can in place.

 If you’re not keen on cutting the slits just skip that part.
 Your washing board will still look great, I promise.

 Assembling The Tin Can Washboard

-If you cut slits into wood pieces slide the piece of tin inside the slits, before assembling the frame in the same way.
+If you cut slits into wood pieces slide the piece of the tin can inside the slits, before assembling the frame in the same way.

-We added two little buckets underneath the shelf and this gorgeous graphic that we downloaded from The Graphics Fairy at the top of the washboard.
+And add a gorgeous coffee-themed graphic from The Graphics Fairy to the top of the washboard.

 I’d love to know what you think about the washboard.
 Is it something you’d put in your laundry room?
 Oh BTW, you can make teeny, tiny versions of this antique washboard too.